Skip to content

 sys.exit(2)

-# Start the server - serves each client on a separate thread
+# server launch - serves each client on a thread

 host="localhost"

-# each client will be served in a separate thread
+# each customer will be served in an additional thread

 server_thread = threading.Thread(target=server.serve_forever)